Yale Lock Troubleshooting: Expert Step by Step Guidelines

 Yale assures lock troubleshooting

 Step 1: Ensure you have accessed the app as an “owner.”
-If you don’t see the option to add a lock in the mobile app, someone else has already set it up.
+Someone else has already set it up if you don’t see the option to add a lock in the mobile app.
 Owners can add and delete users, while users cannot change anything in the system.

 Step 2: Ensure Bluetooth is enabled on your phone—it should be turned on and not greyed out.